 1. What frame rate should you use?

 Since there are many different frame frames, it may be difficult for some users to decide which frame rate to choose.
 If you are one of them, read our tips on what frame rate you should use for YouTube, mobile devices, DVD burning etc.

-2. Best frame rate for games - Your eyes can tell the differences between 30fps and 60fps.
-30fps is playable and smooth (no lag).
+● Best frame rate for games - Your eyes can tell the differences between 30fps and 60fps.
+30fps is playable and smooth.

-- 24fps, a widely accepted frame rate for digital filmmaking.
-It keeps a good balance between image quality and the fluidity of film.
+- 24fps, a widely accepted FPS for digital filmmaking.
+It keeps a good balance between image quality and film fluidity.

 - 23.98 fps, it's compatible with NTSC devices.
 Many HD video formats and some SD formats are recorded at 23.98fps.